ghiffahry/Stacking-Klasifikasi/README.md

 - **SVM** unggul dalam sensitivity berkat kemampuannya memodelkan batas keputusan non-linear, namun rentan terhadap pencilan.
 - **Stacking RF-SVM + XGBoost** mencapai kinerja terbaik secara keseluruhan dengan balanced accuracy **0.81**, sensitivity **0.75**, dan specificity **0.88**, memadukan keunggulan kedua base learners sekaligus meningkatkan robustitas melalui boosting.

+## Deskripsi Proyek
+This portfolio presents a comprehensive study on the **classification modeling** of household food poverty levels using macroeconomic data from West Java Province.
+The adopted approach involves two major families of methods—Support Vector Machine (SVM) as a distance-based algorithm and Random Forest (RF) as a tree-based ensemble algorithm—along with a hybrid **stacking** technique that integrates RF and SVM predictions using XGBoost as the final estimator.
+The primary objective is to evaluate the robustness of the models against outliers and varying simulation conditions by comparing the performance of individual models and the ensemble approach.

+## Repository Structure
+- `src/`
+  Python modules for preprocessing, implementing SVM, Random Forest, and the stacking pipeline (RF + SVM → XGBoost).
+- `notebooks/`
+  Jupyter Notebooks for EDA analysis, RFE feature selection, handling imbalance using ADASYN, and result visualization.
+- `reports/`
+  Summary of graphs and tables comparing metrics (balanced accuracy, sensitivity, specificity) across simulation scenarios.
+- `requirements.txt`
+  Python dependencies (scikit-learn, xgboost, imbalanced-learn, pandas, matplotlib, etc).

+## Methodology

+### 1. Data Preprocessing
+The 2023 SUSENAS BPS data was combined with macroeconomic variables of West Java Province.
+The stages include handling missing/outlier values, scale normalization (StandardScaler), and skewness reduction using Box-Cox transformation.
+Extreme outliers were identified using Z-score (threshold ±2.5) and removed to maintain model integrity.

+### 2. Data Imbalance Handling
+**ADASYN** (Adaptive Synthetic Sampling) was applied to the training data to balance the proportion of the minority class (food-poor households) and the majority class, enabling the model to learn representative patterns from both classes.

+### 3. Feature Selection
+**Recursive Feature Elimination (RFE)** with base estimators (RF or SVM) was used to select the most informative subset of features—including calorie consumption, food expenditure, and macroeconomic indicators—to improve model efficiency and interpretability.

+### 4. Pengembangan Model
+- **Random Forest (RF)**
+  Trained using grid search for `n_estimators`, `max_depth`, and `max_features` followed by stratified K-fold CV (k=10).
+- **Support Vector Machine (SVM)**
+  Used the RBF kernel, with `C` and `gamma` optimized via grid search and stratified K-fold CV (k=10).
+- **Stacking RF-SVM + XGBoost**
+  Probabilistic predictions from RF and SVM were combined as input features to XGBoost as the final estimator.
+XGBoost hyperparameters (`eta`, `max_depth`, `subsample`) were optimized and integrated into the stacking pipeline using stratified K-fold CV.

+### 5. Evaluation and Scenario Simulation
+The models were evaluated using **balanced accuracy**, **sensitivity**, and **specificity** on the test data.
+Scenario simulations included high inflation fluctuations, exchange rate shocks, and changes in GDP per capita to assess model robustness against macroeconomic variability.

+## Hasil & Temuan Utama
+- **RF** showed high stability against outliers but had lower sensitivity in detecting food-poor households.
+- **SVM** excelled in sensitivity due to its ability to model non-linear decision boundaries, but it was vulnerable to outliers.
+- **Stacking RF-SVM + XGBoost** achieved the best overall performance with balanced accuracy **0.81**, sensitivity **0.75**, and specificity **0.88**, combining the strengths of both base learners while enhancing robustness through boosting.